-The company has a positive outlook, continuing to tender for a number of projects throughout the South Island of New Zealand.
+Whitestone Contracting has a positive outlook, continuing to tender for a number of projects throughout the South Island of New Zealand.
+The company has secured the Mackenzie and Waimate District Road Maintenance contracts during the year with these having a 5 year term.